david618/elastic-ingest/multi-node/vms-2019-07-12/README.md

 #### Collect Results Elastic Index Mon

-The following table reports Average Rates
+The following table reports Average Rates.
+The test was repeated three times with same send rate.

 |KTM Rate|EIM Rate|Number Msgs Sent|Number Msgs Ingested|
 |--------|--------|----------------|--------------------|
 |392 k/s |311 k/s |40 million      |40 million          |
 |398 k/s |215 k/s |160 million     |160 million         |
 |401 k/s |241 k/s |160 million     |160 million         |

+**Note:** With longer test runs the rates appear to slow down; which, was seen on other ingest tests.

 #### Observations
 - When testing on Azure with more VM's and separation of tasks (Kafka, Spark, Elasticsearch) rates achieved were higher